 - Number of countries involved in the DZero experiment: 18.

-- At top speeds, particles cycled through the Tevatron about 48,000 times per second.
+- At top speeds, particles cycled around the four-mile Tevatron about 48,000 times per second.

 - CDF stands for Collider Detector at Fermilab.
 DZero was named after the detector's location on the accelerator ring.